OwlinLight/OwlinLight/README.md

 I'm...

 - Actively looking for job opportunities in U.S. (intern of full-time).
-Feel free to contact me.
+- Pursuing B.S. in Computer Science and Engineering at the Ohio State University.
-- Expected to graduate from the Ohio State University as Computer Science and Engineering B.S. in Winter 2023
+- Expected to graduate in Winter 2023.

-More infomation on my [**personal website**](https://owlinlight.github.io/)
+More contact infomation on my [**personal website**](https://owlinlight.github.io/)